Human Service Acronyms

 COGFA – Commission on Government Forecasts and Accountability

-- COGFA provides the Legislature with research and information regarding state and national economies, revenue projections and operations of Illinois Government.
+- COGFA is a nonpartisan legislative entity that provides the Legislature with research on state and national economic data, along with revenue projections and operations of Illinois Government.

 CRV – Centralized Repository Vault

-- A centralized online location where documents commonly required of service providers who contract with state agencies including DHS, DCFS, HFS, and DPH can be uploaded and stored, thus eliminating redundancy in contracting, reporting, monitoring, and auditing processes.
+- A centralized online location where documents commonly required of service providers with state agency contracts, can be uploaded and stored, thus eliminating redundancy in contracting, reporting, monitoring, and auditing processes.
+State agencies include Aging, DHS, DCFS, HFS, and DPH.

 DCFS – Department of Children and Family Services